Adding a new built-in target

 To enable efficient scanning for modified pages via CRC checking, you can set the

-to the start address for an unused range of (1224 + 4 * number-of-flash-pages) bytes of RAM. -
+analyzer_supportedkey to True and theanalyzer_addressto the start address for an unused range of (1224 + 4 * number-of-flash-pages) bytes of RAM. -

 Pass the